-Thus to prove the computational accuracy of the $\ell_1$ penalized greedy pursuit algorithm, the heart of the analysis is the demonstration that optimization of the improvement on each step, which is at least as good as the improvement one has on the average for certain distributions on h, is enough improvement for the claim to hold by induction.
+The heart of the proof is the demonstration that optimization of the improvement on each step, which is at least as good as the improvement one has on the average for certain distributions on h, is enough improvement for the claim to hold by induction.
 The distributions are constructed from the absolute values of the coefficients of functions approximating the target.
-This is the same strategy used in [54] and [8] in showing accuracy of approximation by greedy algorithms for targets in the convex hull of a multiple of a library and by [59] for targets possibly outside of such a convex hull.
-With the simple modification to the squared error, adding the contribution to the $\ell_1$ penalty at each step, the greedy algorithm is shown also to solve the $\ell_1$ penalized least squares problem.
+This is the same strategy used in [54] and [7] in showing accuracy of approximation by greedy algorithms for targets in the convex hull of a multiple of a library and by [59] for targets possibly outside of such a convex hull.
+With the simple modification to the squared error, adding the contribution to the l_1 penalty at each step, the greedy algorithm is shown also to solve the l_1 penalized least squares problem.

-4. Risk Bound for $\ell_1$ Penalized Estimators.
-In this section, we apply tools developed in Section 2 to establish risk bounds for the $\ell_1$ penalized least squares estimator.
+Risk Bound for l_1 Penalized Estimators

+In this chapter, we apply tools developed in Chapter 2 to establish risk bounds for the l_1 penalized least squares estimator.
 We start with special cases and extend the results to more general situations.